Open-EO/openeo-vue-components/README.md

 **Events:**

 - `@selected`: Fired when a Tab has been selected.
 The selected tab is passed as a parameter to the listener.
+- `@empty`: Fired when no tab is available to be shown.
+The first parameter is `true` when no tab is available, otherwise `false`.

 **Notes:**